Riminder/docs-api/hr-json/trait-objects/location-object.md

 ## Location

 To draw up an exhaustive geo location overview of an object, you can use location object.
-Using detailed information can help to get more accurate analysis.

 ## The Location Object